sserdda-liamE/New-and-Improved-unix-directory-standard/README.txt

 systems, and not commercial Unixes and the associated trademark.
 In particular, this standard is not managed, endorsed, or published by the Open Group.
 The term Unix is simply used in a genericised manner.

+Copyright (c) 2020 by sserdda-liamE.
+All Rights Reserved.